intercom/intercom-ruby/README.md

 ### Configure your client

 > If you already have a personal access token you can find it [here](https://app.intercom.io/a/apps/_/settings/personal-access-token).
-If you want to create or learn more about personal access token then see [heree](https://developers.intercom.io/docs/personal-access-tokens) about API Keys deprecation
+If you want to create or learn more about personal access tokens then you can find more info [here](https://developers.intercom.io/docs/personal-access-tokens).

 ```ruby
 # With an OAuth or Personal Access token: